Alliance Française de La Haye

 In case of non-compliance with the protocol, the teacher present in class, on behalf of the school management, may remind the participants of the need to respect the instructions by asking them to take appropriate measures.
 If the participant refuses to do so, he or she must inform the management, which will take the appropriate decisions.

-– Concerning the children’s courses :
+– Concerning the children’s courses and workshops :

 Children are asked to bring their own equipment for their own use only.